Sign in

 • older versions of Excel, a light blue message bar appears at the top of the page with a shield icon and a security warning.
 Click Options.
 A pop-up window will appear where you can select Enable this content and then OK.

 If the warning bar does not appear when you open the document, you will need to update your macros settings manually.
-More information about enabling macros is available on the Enable or disable macros in Microsoft 365 files page on the Microsoft support website.
+More information about enabling macros is available on the Microsoft support website.

 Security settings at your school or office may prevent you from changing these settings yourself.
 Talk to your school’s IT professionals for assistance with enabling macros for the Census Upload Tool.

 We're here to help.
-If you have any queries, contact us by:
+If you have any questions:

 SchoolsHUB Technical Support